 Any additional requirements will be communicated after the initial receipt of the application.

 Note: All documents submitted in support of an application become the property of McMaster University and are not returned.

-Note: McMaster University may, at its sole discretion, challenge any test score it deems as either suspicious or inaccurate and may require you to take another test of our choosing for English‑language proficiency.
+McMaster University may, at its sole discretion, challenge any test score it deems as either suspicious or inaccurate and may require you to take another test of the university’s choosing for English-language proficiency.